blockworks-foundation/mango-simulation/README.md

-# Simulate Mango - test solana cluster by simulating mango markets
+# Mango Simulation - test solana cluster by simulating mango markets

 This project is use to stress a solana cluster like devnet, testnet or local solana cluster by simulating mango markets.
 This code requires ids.json which describe mango group for a cluster and accounts.json file which has preconfigured user accounts in mango.